Aboriginal Healing Program

 Focused on resilience & wellbeing

-Weave Kool Kids provides long-term connection to positive relationships, and support for children to learn, grow and develop together with their peers in their community.
+Weave Kool Kids Program provides long-term connection to positive relationships, and support for children to learn, grow and develop together with their peers in their community.
 Through Weave Kool Kids, children and young people engage in fun, skills-based activities that highlight their strengths, improve social and emotional wellbeing, foster respect and nurture resilience.

 - Engage in recreational activities like overnight camps, bushwalking, rock climbing, and cultural excursions